AstunTechnology/environmentagency_geonetwork_2.10/Scripts/resetpasswd/README.md

 ### Workflow

 * The script `resetpasswd.py` is ran daily, it:
-    * Builds a list of all users who have not changed their password in the last `n` days:
+    * Builds a list of all users who have not changed their password in the last `x` days:
         * Find the `id` of all users that *do not* have an audit entry for the `users` table due to:
             * Update action with password in changed_fields - Updated their password
             * Insert action - New user added
         * For each `userid`:
+            * Send an email to the user to inform them that they need to reset their password before they can next login
             * Update the user's entry in the `users` table:
                 * `profile` to `'RegisteredUser'` - enables the user to use the "Forgotten you password?" function to reset their password
                 * `password` to a constant value - disables access to their account until their password is reset
+    * Builds a list of users who need a reminder that their password is due to be reset in `y` days
+        * For each `userid`:
-        * Send an email to the user to inform them that they need to reset their password before they can next login
+            * Send an email to the user to inform them that they need to change their password within the next `y` days before it is reset

 * A trigger is ran before the `password` field is updated in the `users` table, if the old `password` is equal to the constant set by `resetpasswd.py` then set the users profile to the most recent profile value found in the audit table.
     * The audit table is used to determine the profile as: